|

 Currently seeking coins satisfying these .
 Submit inquiries . - Gold and silver coins of exceptional strike or provenance.

-- Issued by a state or dynasty originating in the Regnum Francorum.
+- Issued by a dynasty originating in the Regnum Francorum.

 - Issuer follows the Salic law of inheritance if applicable.